ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 has been tampered with or substituted in a way that would change the nature of the request.

+When a keep proofing mechanism is bound to an access token, the access token MUST be covered by the signature method of the proofing mechanism.

 When used for delegation in GNAP, these key binding mechanisms allow the AS to ensure that the keys presented by the client instance in the initial request are in control of the party calling any follow-up or continuation requests.
-To facilitate this requirement, the [continuation response](#response-continue) includes an access token bound to the [client instance's key](#request-key), and that key (or its most recent rotation) MUST be proved in all continuation requests
+To facilitate this requirement, the [continuation response](#response-continue) includes an access token bound to the [client instance's key](#request-client), and that key (or its most recent rotation) MUST be proved in all continuation requests
 {{continue-request}}.
 Token management requests {{token-management}} are similarly bound to either the access token's own key or, in the case of bearer tokens, the client instance's key.
-The AS MUST validate all keys [presented by the client instance](#request-key) or referenced in an ongoing request for each call within that request.

 \[\[ [See issue #105](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/105) \]\]

-When used to bind to an access token, the access token MUST be covered by the signature method.

 ### Detached JWS {#detached-jws}